Hispanic Heritage Month Spotlight: A Rare Sampler from the Bayou Bend Collection September 19, 2018

 Hispanic Heritage Month—observed from September 15 to October 15—is an annual celebration of Hispanic and Latino contributions to our shared history and culture.
-Remi Dyll, curatorial and programs liaison at Bayou Bend, looks at an object in the Bayou Bend Collection that offers a wonderful example of material culture from 19th-century Spanish settlers in New Mexico.
+Remi Dyll, collection manager at Bayou Bend, looks at an object in the Bayou Bend Collection that offers a wonderful example of material culture from 19th-century Spanish settlers in New Mexico.

 The tradition of samplers—textile works typically made of fine cloth, and embroidered by girls and women—began more than 400 years ago.
 At first, samplers were patterns for women to practice on, but by the 1600s, the primary purpose became embroidery exercises done by schoolgirls.
 The needleworker would sew a variety of stitches, motifs, letters, verses, and often her name.